lngnmn2/planC/docs/c.md

 Understanding *precisely* what Rust did *and why* makes one a much better programmer.
 In short, it restricts the set of all possible expressions, just like the Simply Typed Lambda Calculus did to the way too general (and prone to paradoxes) original formalism.

 Yes, it has some sort of RAII, but more importantly, in principle, it switches to a *move semantics by default* &#x2013; the previous location becomes *automatically* &ldquo;invalidated&rdquo; and *inaccessible* to any code after the assignment statement (a compile-time error).
 One has to verbosely write down how to *copy*, instead how to *move* a value (between memory locations).

+biology, sequences, explicit start and stop markers, no counting (and counters) in principle multiframe, structural pattern-mathing, encoding and reading (!)